salimdeveloper/FluentBlob/README.md

 # FluentBlob
-A Fluent API For Azure BLOB
+> A FlUENT API FOR AZURE BLOB SERVICES